frederic-perez/AmE-dictionary/data/dictionary.md

 __murk__ _n_
 __murky__ _adj_
 __murse__ _n_ A man’s purse.
+__muscatel__
 __muscle__ _n_ Brawn; power; force; organ that produces movement.
 Gets its name from Latin musculus, “little mouse.”
 __muscling__ _v_
 __muse<sup>1</sup>__ _n_
-__muse<sup>2</sup>__ _v_ :six: /MYOOZ/ To muse about something is to think about it carefully and thoroughly.
+__muse<sup>2</sup>__ _v_ :seven: /MYOOZ/ To muse about something is to think about it carefully and thoroughly.
 The word can also mean “to become absorbed in thought,” or “to think or say something in a thoughtful way.” _The conversation meandered, as the cousins mused about what had changed and what had remained the same since the last family reunion._ _He mused on his Facebook page about killing his wife._
 __muselet__ _n_ The wire that holds a champagne cork in place.
 __museum__ _n_ :mega:
 __mush__ _n_ :four::hammer: _A mush brain._